ph-barbe/ph-barbe.github.io/_includes/photography/for_brian_and_carole.md

 is boundless though.
 Because I traveled and still travel a fair amount in Europe and Asia, he asked me to show him what these places look like.
 I take picture of places for him.
-I cannot remember how, but Carole joined Brian in asking pictures.
-So I take pictures for Brian and Carole!
+I cannot remember how, but Carol joined Brian in asking pictures.
+So I take pictures for Brian and Carol!

 | ![image-title-here]({{site.baseurl}}/photography/places/ordinary_places/IMG_5038.JPG){:class="img-responsive" width="100%" style="float"} | I take pictures of undescript places.
 Often for no other reason that they are undescript and would be otherwise unoticed.
 It expresses the daily reality of people.
 But once they are pictured, these places become different for we tend to project an intent.
 The eye searches something, the mind asks questions.
 The undescript becomes mysterious: what is this store, what is the smell in this street, who are these people, what are they doing, where are they going, is it their usual way to dress...?|
 {:.pictureLeft}